Devil in the Flesh 2: Plot

-Debbie becomes more unhinged and at night, goes over to Carla's house, finds a knife and lurked around, intent on murdering Carla but is hindered by the presence of two cops both of whom she wounded before inadvertently stabbing herself in a scuffle with Sam.
+Debbie becomes more unhinged and goes over to Carla's house at night, finds a knife and lurks around, intent on murdering Carla but is hindered by the presence of two cops both of whom she wounded before inadvertently stabbing herself in a scuffle with Sam.

 The film ends with a stabbed Debbie being picked off the road by the father of the real Tracy Carlay, the teenage girl who had picked up Debbie in the film's opening.
-Tracy's father comments on Debbie's striking resemblance with his daughter and made mention of his daughter's troubles at school.
+Tracy's father comments on Debbie's striking resemblance with his daughter and makes mention of his daughter's troubles at school.